 - This dish is great to have as a snack whenever you feel hungry.
 For me, a slice of this bread, just like the one shown above, makes that perfect snack to have at teatime when the sugar cravings kick in.

-- It makes a fabulous party dish, perfect for sharing as little squares or made as mini muffins or mini cupcakes.
+- This healthy flourless lentil bread recipe makes a fabulous party dish, perfect for sharing as little squares or made as mini muffins or mini cupcakes to capture even the little ones' attention.

 Yes, I am sure this freezes well and the best practice for using it after freezing will be to thaw it in the refrigerator overnight.
-Take out the required quantity and thaw rather than the whole thing.
+I always freeze it after I slice it so I can take out however much I need and thaw it rather than the whole thing.

 Yes, this can be reheated in a pre-heated pan by placing the slice or slices in a hot nonstick pan with or without a drizzle of olive oil.
 It is entirely up to you.
 Please do remember to add the slices to the pan when this is hot, this is important to avoid or reduce them sticking to the pan.

-Please leave a 5-star 🌟🌟🌟🌟🌟rating in the recipe card below and/or a review in the comment section further down the page.
+Please leave a 🌟🌟🌟🌟🌟 rating in the recipe card below and/or a review in the comment section further down the page if you made and loved this lentil loaf recipe.
 Thanks for stopping by!

 📋 Healthy Lentil Bread - Flourless